themotleyprogrammer/godot_piskel_importer/README.md

 ## Usage

 Download the repository, extract to the root of your project and enable the plugin.
 Drag and drop `.piskel` files to any parameter that takes a `Texure`

+## HACK by themotleyprogrammer

+Added `if layer['opacity'] != 0:`  to line 77 in `addons/godot_piskel_importer/piskel_importer.gd`
+This is a quick hack allowing one to toggle the visibility of layers in piskel.
+All layers with an opacity of 0 will be ignored.
+Makes adding different sprite layers (like clothing) to a base sprite easier.
+There may 'technically' be a more efficient way of doing this, but there shouldn't be any trouble.